homaily/fix-arabic-numbers/README.md

 #### How to use with Expressjs

-You can use the module as a connect middleware to fix `req.body` and `req.query`
+You can use this module as a connect middleware to fix `req.body` and `req.query` by using `fixArabicNumbers.connect` middleware

 ```js